How Bright Peak Therapeutics Built their Procurement Process from the Ground Up

 Jeremy Beauchamp, Operations Manager at Bright Peak Therapeutics

-According to Jeremy, Olena is super responsive.
-People enjoy using the Precoro chat facility if they run into a problem and solve most issues quickly.
+According to Mr. Beauchamp, Olena is super responsive.
+People enjoy using the Precoro chat facility if they run into a problem, and most issues are solved quickly.

 Downsides